-The contents of this Desktop Valuation Report are intended to be confidential to the addressees and for the specific purpose stated.
+The contents of this Report is intended to be confidential to the addressees and for the specific purpose stated.
 Consequently, and in accordance with current practice, no responsibility is accepted to any other party in respect of the whole or any part of its contents.
-Before the Desktop Valuation Report or any part of its contents are reproduced or referred to in any document, circular or statement or disclosed orally to a third party, our written approval as to the form and content of such publication or disclosure must first be obtained.
-For avoidance of doubt, such approval is required whether or not this firm is referred to by name and whether or not our Desktop Valuation Report is combined with others.
+Before the Report or any part of its contents are reproduced or referred to in any document, circular or statement or disclosed orally to a third party, our written approval as to the form and content of such publication or disclosure must first be obtained.
+For avoidance of doubt, such approval is required whether or not this firm is referred to by name and whether or not our Report is combined with others.